conduitio-labs/conduit-connector-vitess/README.md

 The connector in the CDC mode retrieves all the available shards from Vitess and tracks changes from all of them.
 If a reshard occurs, the connector will see the change and will listen for events from the new shards.

+### Position handling

+The connector goes through two modes.

+- Snapshot mode.
+The position contains `keyspace` and a value of the last processed element of an ordering column you chose.
+This means that the ordering column must contain unique values.

+- CDC mode.
+The position in this mod contains the same fields as in the Snapshot mode plus a list of all the available shards (and their gtids) of a `keyspace` you chose.
+Gtids are unique shard transaction identifiers.
+By storing them, the connector has the ability to track changes from all shards.

 ### Configuration Options

 | name             | description                                                                                                                                                                                  | required | default       |